-Individual Mandate (new tax): Americans who can afford to obtain minimum essential health coverage must do so or get an exemption.
+Individual Mandate (new tax) [reduced to $0 starting in 2019]: Americans who can afford to obtain minimum essential health coverage must do so or get an exemption.
 If they do not, they will have to pay a per-month fee.

 Employer Mandate (new tax): Starting in 2015, large employers with more than 50 full-time equivalents must insure full-time employees or pay a per-month fee for each of their full-time employees.
 Over half of Americans get their insurance through work, and the largest group of uninsured is currently the working poor.

 Advanced Premium Tax Credits (tax break): Low-to-middle income Americans are eligible for tax credits, which reduce the upfront cost of premiums on health insurance purchased through their State’s “Health Insurance Marketplace.”